MirYounes/linux-best-practices/read_file_content.md

     cat {file_path}

+# Zcat:
+zcat is a Linux utility that displays the contents of a compressed file on the command line without decompressing the file.
+Besides, you can use it similar to the cat command to view the contents of normal files forcefully.
+We’ll cover all that in this guide.

 # Head

 Sometimes the information needed is in the first lines of a file.
 In that case, use the head command to view the first ten lines of a file in Linux